Kia EV3 review

 FAQs

-• Yes – in fact you can order one right now.
-It comes with the choice of three different trim levels and two battery sizes.
+• Yes – in fact you can order one right now (see our new Kia car deals page).
+It's available with a choice of three different levels and two battery sizes.

-• The range depends on which battery you go for but the EV3 is pretty impressive.
-If you go for the 58.3kWh version you can officially manage 267 miles while the larger 84.0kWh battery can manage up to 372 miles (although the real-world range will be less).
+• The range depends on which battery you go for but the EV3 is pretty impressive compared with other electric SUVs.
+If you go for the 58.3kWh version you can officially manage 270 miles while the larger 84.0kWh battery can manage up to 375 miles (although the real-world range will be less).
 That’s more than even the Tesla Model Y Long Range.

-• No matter which Kia EV3 variant you go for, its official top speed is 105mph.
+• No matter which version of the Kia EV3 you go for, its official top speed is 105mph.

 Specifications